 While under sink water filters have been around for some time, they’ve become much more popular in recent years.
-But, why has this occurred?
-The EPA requires drinking water to have a certain quality.
-But, not all places in the U.S. have the same water.
+What’s caused the uptick in these units becoming more in demand?
+The EPA requires drinking water to have a certain quality and not all places in the U.S. have the same water.
 This means that your drinking water may be hard or have a metallic taste.
 Water filters help to purify your drinking water even further.
 And, they will even improve your water’s taste.

-There are a number of different types of water filters.
-In this best under sink water filter article we focus on the under-sink water filter.
+While there are a number of different types of water filters, in this best under sink water filter article, we focus on these units specifically.
 This type of water filter is attached underneath your kitchen sink.
 Because this filter is hooked directly into your water supply, it may need to be installed by a professional plumber.

 Under Sink Water Filter Comparison Chart